TianZengSky/TianZengSky.github.io/_posts/2025-03-25-How-to-create-a-universe.md

 However, as a very very simple one, our simulation won't consider all of these elements.
 We have some assumptions to simplify the situation.

-***Assumption 1:** no inflation here.
-In order to reduce the computational cost, we do not consider the cosmic inflation.
-By the way, it could be experesssed as that our result is just some certain region of our universe.*
+***Assumption 1:** no cosmic expansion here.
+In order to reduce the computational cost, we do not consider the cosmic expansion.
+By the way, it could be experesssed as that our result just represents some certain region of our universe.*

 ***Assumption 2:** only dark matter. **This is one of the core assumptions of this simulation.** On the one hand, dark matter is usually considered as some kind of mysterious collisionless, purely-gravitational particles, which means that we could save many computational resources: no collision, no Navier-Stokes equation, no chemical evolution...
-On the other hand, baryonic matters are not that important: although they dominate the feedback processes, they just take a very small fraction of our universe.*
+On the other hand, baryonic matters are not that important for a simplified simulation: although they dominate the feedback processes, they just take a very small fraction of our universe.*

 ***Assumption 3:** this is a 2D universe. **This is one of the core assumptions of this simulation** as well.
-The reason is quite clear: more dimentions need more data, more storage, more computation...*
+The reason is quite clear: reducing spatial dimensions:

+Cuts data a lot of storage needs.

+Maintains qualitative structure formation patterns

+Enables personal computer execution

 ***Assumption 4:** we adopt newtonian gravitation completely.
 It is very understandable as well: save resource and is still precise enough due to almost no relativistic process here(we even abandoned Friedmann equations!).*

-**Step 2: Simulate your own universe with code**
+**Step 2: Simulate your own universe**

 We have reviewed the basic physics of our simulation.
-Now we can try to write codes.
-The tool is Python.
-Let's start to complete it one part by one part.
-I use Jupyter, so we could discuss by blocks.
+Let's translate physics into Python code (using Jupyter Notebook):

 ***Block 1: some initial setup works***